skitourenguru/Routes/README.md

 Contact [Skitourenguru](https://www.skitourenguru.com) under **about** if you want to collaborate.

 # C: Derived data
-Skitourenguru processes weekly (Monday 1:00h) the raw data contained in this repository and builds a [SQLite / Spatialite RDBMS](https://gdal.org/en/stable/drivers/vector/sqlite.html) file containing a **collection of routes covering the whole Alps**.
+Skitourenguru processes twice a year (~ 1.
+December) and (~ 1.
+March) the raw data contained in this repository and builds a [SQLite / Spatialite RDBMS](https://gdal.org/en/stable/drivers/vector/sqlite.html) file containing a **collection of routes covering the whole Alps**.
 The automatic process performs the following steps:
 1. Where needed (France) the routes are smoothed: (Chaiken: 3 Interations, Threashold 5 m).
 2. Simplification (Douglas: Theashold: 1 m).
 2. The network is converted to a **route collection**.